Butternut Squash Risotto

 Instructions

-• Combine remaining ¼ cup of raw butternut squash with 3 cups vegetable broth in a blender and blend until well pureed, pour over the rice and let stand for 10 minutes, stirring occasionally.
-Drain the rice, keeping the broth mixture separately, and let stand for 10 minutes.
+• Combine 3 cups vegetable broth and rice in a large bowl and allow it to stand for 10 minutes, stirring occasionally.
+Drain the rice, keeping the broth mixture separately, and let stand for an additional 10 minutes.

-• Heat remaining 3 tablespoons olive oil in a pot over medium high heat; add the sage and fry briefly, about 15 seconds.
-Add the drained rice followed quickly by the onion and garlic, stir to toast rice, about 1 minute.
-Add the previously strained liquid, salt, and black pepper to the pot and bring to a boil, reduce to a very low simmer.
-Cover pot and simmer until all the liquid has been absorbed, about 7-10 minutes, stirring 1-2 times.
+• Meanwhile, heat the olive oil in a saucepan over medium high heat.
+Add the sage and fry briefly, about 15 seconds.
+Add the onion and garlic, and cook until fragrant, about 2 minutes.
+Add the rice and toast with the onions for 2 more minutes.
+Add the butternut squash, previously strained liquid, salt, and black pepper to the pot and bring to a boil, reduce to a very low simmer.
+Cover pot and simmer until all the liquid has been absorbed, about 15-20 minutes, stirring 1-2 times.

-• Add the parmesan cheese, roasted squash, and remaining 1 cup of broth, stir until cheese has fully melted.
+• Add the parmesan cheese, and remaining 1 cup of broth, stir until the cheese has fully melted.
 Serve immediately.

 Notes